LaurentRDC/pandoc-plot/docs/manual-content.md

 * `preamble` is a path to a script that will be included as a preamble to the content of the code block.
 This path is either absolute, or relative from the working directory where you call `pandoc-plot`.
 * `dpi` is the pixel density of the figure in dots-per-inch.
 Possible values are positive integers.
 Not all toolkits respect this.
 * `dependencies` is a list of files/directories that affect the figure, for example data files.
 If one of those files/directories changes, `pandoc-plot` will re-render the associated figure.
 Format is a comma-separated list, e.g. `dependencies=[data.txt, foo.bar, ~/wtv]`.
 Values for `dependencies` in the configuration file will be appended to the values in a code block.
+* `file` is a path to a file from which to read the figure content.
+If this parameter is used, the content of the code block is ignored.
+By using this parameter, you can use all the standard tooling of your plotting toolkit of choice, which is especially useful for complex figures.
 * `executable` is a path to the executable to use (e.g. `C:\\python3.exe`) or the name of the executable (e.g. `python3`).
 * `caption_format` is the text format of the caption.
 Possible values are exactly the same as `pandoc`'s format specification, usually `FORMAT+EXTENSION-EXTENSION`.
 For example, captions in Markdown with raw LaTeX would be parsed correctly provided that `caption_format=markdown+raw_tex`.
 See Pandoc's guide on [Specifying formats](https://pandoc.org/MANUAL.html#specifying-formats).